antarctica/metadata-library/README.md

 Source and binary packages are built and published automatically using [Poetry](https://python-poetry.org/docs/cli/#publish) in [Continuous Delivery](#continuous-deployment).

-Package versions are determined automatically using the `support/python-packaging/parse_version.py` script.

 ### Continuous Deployment

 A Continuous Deployment process using GitLab's CI/CD platform is configured in `.gitlab-ci.yml`.